rmolinari/data_structures/README.md

 # C Extensions

 As another learning process I have implemented several of these data structures as C extensions.
-The class names have a "C" prefixed and they can be required like their pure Ruby versions and have the same APIs.
+The APIs are the same.

 ## Disjoint Union

-A benchmark suggests that a long sequence of `unite` operations is about 3 times as fast with the `CDisjointUnion` as with `DisjointUnion`.
+The C version is called `CDisjointUnion`.
+A benchmark suggests that a long sequence of `unite` operations is about 3 times as fast with `CDisjointUnion` as with `DisjointUnion`.

 The implementation uses the remarkable Convenient Containers library from Jackson Allan.[[Allan]](#references).